mmdagent-ex/site-doc/content.en/docs/34_dialog_fst.md

 s3 ss  <eps> CAMERA|0,15.25,0|4.5,0,0|22.4|27.0
 {{</fst>}}

-As seen above the format is redundant since the middle states are straight forward and no need to have their specific names.

-In MMDAgent-EX, you can describe the set of single transition sequence as a block as follows.
-In this example, only the names of the first state and last state of this block should be written in the first line, and then follows the sequential processes with head indentation.
+In MMDAgent-EX you can write this as a block.
+Write the first and last state names on the first line of the block, then indent the subsequent lines:

 {{<fst>}}
 0  ss: